 16

-Recommendation fit depends on goals, risk, tax, and time horizon together.
+Recommendation fit depends on goals, risk, tax, account type, liquidity, and time horizon together.

 Retirement Planning